farirpgs/fari-app/lib/srds/fate-core.md

 By nature, extras tend to steal a lot of focus when they’re introduced—gamers have an inveterate attraction to whiz-bang cool options, so you should expect them to get a lot of attention by default.
 When you’re talking out options for extras, make sure you’re prepared for the elements you choose to become a major focus in your game.

-{example}

-Amanda and company talk about extras for Hearts of Steel.
+> Amanda and company talk about extras for Hearts of Steel.
+>

-Zird’s magic (and the magic of the Collegia Arcana) comes up as an obvious first choice, as do Landon’s martial arts.
+> Zird’s magic (and the magic of the Collegia Arcana) comes up as an obvious first choice, as do Landon’s martial arts.
 Lenny and Ryan both note that they’re not interested in lengthy lists of spells or combat moves.
 Also, because it’s a fantasy game and magic exists, they agree that enchanted items need consideration.
+>

-Going over the game’s issues and locations, they decide not to worry about making any of those into extras—they’re supposed to be traveling from place to place anyway, and the characters don’t have enough of a stake in any of the organizations to make it worthwhile.
+> Going over the game’s issues and locations, they decide not to worry about making any of those into extras—they’re supposed to be traveling from place to place anyway, and the characters don’t have enough of a stake in any of the organizations to make it worthwhile.

 What Extras Do
 In broad terms, sketch out what you want the extras to be able to do, compared to what your skills, stunts, and aspects can already do by default.
 Also, think about what the extra looks like “on camera.”
 What do people see when you use it?
 What’s the look and feel of it?